Bargain Travel Europe Guide Art image

 Auto Design Pinakothek Moderne photoThe Pinokothek der Moderne across the street to the east, is one of the world’s largest museums of 20th and 21st century art.
 The collection takes up multiple floors of a new building designed by Stephen Braunfels forms a showcase divided into four disciplines Art, Graphic Art, Architecture and Design.
 The art work covers Expressionism, Cubism and Surrealism with artists like Max Breckman and Ernst Kirchner.
 The graphics collection ranges from drawings of the early masters like Rembrandt to pure graphic collages of contemporary art.
 The Neue Pinokothek along with the modern art on display also has a very nice bar and restaurant on the ground floor to relax after a day of art contemplation.

-Find best deals on hotels in Munich at TripAdvisor
+Find best deals on hotels in Munich on TripAdvisor

 Web Info